speckly/sucorn/README.md

 ### utilities/reverse_api/get_cookie.py

-Load account names in the `normal` list in `cookies.json` and run this file.
-This will automatically get the session cookie for each account.
-Credentials are taken from `.env`
+Load account names in the `normal` list in `usernames.json` and run this file.
+This will automatically get the session cookie for each account and store it into `cookies.json`.
+Credentials are taken from `.env`.
+The `loaded` list contains account names with the cookie acquired and stored

 ### utilities/reverse_api/run.py
 Creates n-number of instances that will use the reverse engineered API to generate images from `prompt.txt`. n-number of instances depends on how many pairs are found in `cookies.json`